We See Projects From Start to Finish

 Corey Christiano learned to put customers first while working as cashier in a grocery store when he was a teenager.
 Today, with years of experience in the sign and hospitality industries, he is putting his commitment to outstanding customer service to work for Capital Sign Solutions.
 “I am good at being able to put myself in the customer’s shoes and to see things from their point of view,” Corey explains.
 “I am always willing to go above and beyond to meet and exceed the customer’s expectations.”
 Corey enjoys working in the sign industry because of the important role signs play in communicating a company’s brand.
 “Signs serve as the primary link between a business and its customers as well as drawing attention to the business and differentiating it from competitors,” he says.
 When Corey is not working you will find him enjoying time with his wife, young son and pet pug, and cheering for the New York Giants.

-Jeremy Mittag, a CSS sales representative, says sales and signs have something important in common.
-Making a good first impression is critical.
-“It’s the first impression that counts,” he says.
-“A sign is an organization’s first impression – the essence of the company’s brand.”
+Jeremy Mittag, a CSS sales representative, says sales and signs have something important in common: making a good first impression is critical.
+“A sign is an organization’s first impression – the essence of the company’s brand,” he says.
 Jeremy has found his calling in sales, and he enjoys working with clients to create signs that eloquently communicate their brands through words and visuals.
 Before his career in sales, Jeremy worked as a teacher and lottery investigator.
 As an investigator he once found a stolen lottery ticket worth $200,000 and ensured the rightful owner was paid.
 Colleagues describe Jeremy as a hard worker, good communicator and courteous professional.
 Outside of CSS, Jeremy enjoys hiking with his two children, gardening, exercising and riding his motorcycle.

 As a sales representative for CSS, Daniel Boykin enjoys working with clients and internal teams to see a sign project through from start to finish.
 “Beginning with a great idea, creating a quality sign and ending with a happy customer – that’s what makes my job great,” he says.
 “We are very serious about the responsibility of creating the perfect sign for each customer, because a sign is a business’s first impression.”
 Affable and hardworking, Daniel is committed to building relationships with clients that grow through the life of the client’s business.
 He enjoys working with mid-size regional clients as well as companies with a national footprint.
 When he is not working, Daniel enjoys playing softball, fishing, hunting and being with friends.